Jimmy Verdon: Cincinnati Bengals

-He signed with the Cincinnati Bengals as a free agent on January 2, 2007 and was allocated to the Hamburg Sea Devils of the NFL Europa.
+He signed with the Cincinnati Bengals as a free agent on January 2, 2007, and was allocated to the Hamburg Sea Devils of the NFL Europa.
 On May 12, he suffered a torn right knee ligament and would spend the entire 2007 season on the NFL Europa Non-Football Injury list.

 On April 11, 2008, Verdon was waived by the Bengals.

 Saskatchewan Roughriders

 On June 15, 2008, he was signed to a contract with the Saskatchewan Roughriders of the CFL.
 He was released by the Riders following training camp on June 21, 2008.
 On June 23, 2008, he was added to the Riders Developmental Squad.

 Personal life

-He has four kids: Malik, Gabe, Trey, and Cece.
+He has four children.
+He is married to Alexis (Johnson) Verdon and now resides in Mason, Ohio, with their three children.